Siddhantm09/Social_Media-Application/Readme.md

 2 call getMyprofile from appConfigSlice
 3 store it in myProfile using extra reducer
 4 access wherever you want using useSelector

+## Redux Toolkit working

+1 Dispatch data from client to thunk
+2 Thunk gets/updates/posts data to backend and returns the response(fulfills the api call) 3 The returned response is then set to the initial state of createSlice 4 The fetched data is returned to the client using UseSelector

+## getOtherUserProfile

+1. Api call from profile page , using useParams which destructures userId(Ref->App.js)
+2. dispatch the userId and and recieve in getUserProfile thunk is form of body(Thunk body)
+3. make an api call from thunk process the data and send response to think and update the data in userProfile obj defined in initialState of slice

+## Some time otherUserProfile/otherUserPosts can be the logged in user profile